april19833/currency-1.5/docs/solidity/governance/monetary/CurrencyGovernance.md

-this function allows you to increase the support weight to an already submitted proposal the submitter of a proposal default supports it support for a proposal is close to equivalent of submitting a duplicate proposal to pad the ranking need to link to borda count analysis by christian here
+this function allows you to increase the support weight to an already submitted proposal the submitter of a proposal default supports it support for a proposal is close to equivalent of submitting a duplicate proposal to pad the ranking

 ```solidity
 function supportProposal(bytes32 proposalId) external